waguilar/DotNetMAUIShowcase/README.md

 # Pokémon Info App

 This .NET MAUI application connects to the [PokéAPI](https://pokeapi.co/) to fetch and display information about Pokémon.
-The app is designed with several key features and follows best practices in modern app development.
+The app has several key features and follows best practices in modern app development.

 ## Features